Romanian Greek Catholic Major Archeparchy of Făgăraș and Alba Iulia

-The Romanian Catholic Archeparchy of Făgăraș and Alba Iulia (Archidioecesis Fagarasiensis et Albae Iuliensis Romenorum; in Romanian Arhieparhia de Făgăraș și Alba Iulia), is an ecclesiastical territory or archeparchy (equivalent to an archdiocese in the Latin Church) of the Romanian Greek Catholic Church, a particular Eastern Catholic Church, that is located in Romania.
+The Archeparchy of Făgăraș and Alba Iulia (Archidioecesis Fagarasiensis et Albae Iuliensis Romenorum; in Romanian Arhieparhia de Făgăraș și Alba Iulia), is an ecclesiastical territory or archeparchy (equivalent to an archdiocese in the Latin Church) of the Romanian Greek Catholic Church, a particular Eastern Catholic Church, that is located in Romania.
 The ordinary is the Archeparch of Făgăraș and Alba Iulia who is also the Metropolitan of the ecclesiastical province of Făgăraș and Alba Iulia and the Primate of the Romanian Greek Catholic Church.
 The incumbent Archeparch is Claudiu-Lucian Pop since November 2025.
 The cathedral church of the archeparchy is the Cathedral of the Holy Trinity that is situated in the city of Blaj.

 There are five suffragan dioceses of the archeparchy in Romania :